nicolamarchiotto/blog/content/blog/docker_based_server/index.md

 # Services

-The server host a discrete number of applications, I'll quickly list some of them
+The server host a discrete number of applications, I'll quickly list them

 ### Jellyfin
 [Jellyfin](https://jellyfin.org/) is a media serving solution.
-It allows you to share your media over the network.
-I use it to watch the shows and films on my server on my tv
+It allows you to share your media over the network
 ### FileBrowser
 [Filebrowser](https://filebrowser.org/) is exactly what you expect, a file explorer on the system which expose a web-UI to perform file-management operations.
 ### Photoprism
 [Photoprism](https://www.photoprism.app/) is an app which allows you to easily manage and organize your photos.
 I use it to back up all my phone photos exploiting the smartphone app [Photosync](https://www.photosync-app.com/home) and the compatible synchronization via WebDAV.
+### qBitTorrent
+Torrent client to download whatever you want
 ### Homer
 [Homer](https://github.com/bastienwirtz/homer) is a simple app developed by [bastienwirtz](https://github.com/bastienwirtz) which allows you to access your server services from a single page
+### Sonarr and Radarr
+[Sonarr](https://sonarr.tv/) and [Radarr](https://radarr.video/) are two apps for respectively manage tv-shows and movies.

 <div class="container">